2bndy5/CircuitPython_Cirque_Pinnacle/docs/api.rst

       :param ~busio.SPI spi: The object of the SPI bus to use.
 This object must be shared among other driver classes that use the same SPI bus (MOSI, MISO, & SCK pins).
       :param ~microcontroller.Pin ss_pin: The "slave select" pin output to the Pinnacle ASIC.
+      :param int spi_frequency: The SPI bus speed in Hz.
+Default is 12 MHz.

       See the base class for other instantiating parameters.